top of page

 Photo

-Long-term therapy typically includes psychotherapy and utilises various interventions to provide a wider lens or a broader perspective, allowing both the client and therapist to delve deeper into issues.
+Long-term therapy typically includes various therapeutic interventions.
+This helps to provide a wider lens or a broader perspective, allowing both the client and therapist to delve deeper into issues.
 At times, a client's childhood may serve as a central theme, and examining unmet physical and emotional needs from that period can shed light on feelings of vulnerability in adulthood.
-Throughout the therapy process, we will explore reparenting techniques to foster self-acceptance and help you better regulate your emotions.
+Throughout therapy, we will explore reparenting techniques to foster self-acceptance and help you better regulate your emotions.
 Reparenting involves nurturing your inner child in the way your own parent may not have been able to.

 Adults are children who have learnt to suppress their tears, who sometimes just need permission to cry again.